Sale!

 1641

-Original etching and drypoint printed in black ink on tissue-weight laid Japan paper.
+Original etching and drypoint printed in black ink on chine applique (China paper mounted on wove paper).

 Signed and dated in the plate on the dark tablet at the right Rembrandt f.
-1641.
+1641 (indistinct).

 Catalog: Bartsch 271 ii/ii; Hind 187; Biorklund-Barnard 41-I; Usticke 271 iv/vi; New Hollstein 197 iv/v.